Everything You Need to Know About Bottle Service vs. Table Service

 Should my Bar or Nightclub Offer Bottle Service?

-There's no real downside to offering bottle service aside from taking your staff out from behind the bar.
+There's no real downside to offering bottle service packages aside from taking your staff out from behind the bar.
 To plan for this, you can staff extra or charge appropriate markups to pay for the service.

 Additionally, if you have a bar POS system, it's easy for bartenders and servers to keep track of the running bill.
 Instead of memorizing orders and forgetting to input information, employees can keep the ongoing tab right on their handheld POS.